MieskeB/apollo13/README.md

 # Apollo 13

-Apollo 13 is a teambuilding program / serious game for (10-16 people + 2 game leaders) where the players have to cooperate in order to ensure the astronauts (game leaders) survive.
+Apollo 13 is a teambuilding program / serious game for (10-16 people + 2 game leaders) where the players have to cooperate to ensure the astronauts (game leaders) survive.
 The goal is to start simple with 1 or 2 challenges, and whenever the oxygen tank explodes, the players get filled with incidents.
 These incidents then have to be solved and can be solved when reading through all the manuals.

+This game is inspired by a serious game to give insights into IT Service Management processes.
+That game is intended for team building and improving work processes.
+[Gamingworks](https://www.gamingworks.nl/business-simulations/apollo-13/)

 ## Languages